hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803262v1-pay-what-llm-wants-can-llm-simulate-economics-experiment-with-522-re.md

 ---
 layout: default
-title: Pay What LLM Wants: Can LLM Simulate Economics Experiment with 522 Real-human Persona?
+title: "Pay What LLM Wants: Can LLM Simulate Economics Experiment with 522 Real-human Persona?"
 ---

 # Pay What LLM Wants: Can LLM Simulate Economics Experiment with 522 Real-human Persona?